 You can take some steps to get rid of them:

 Put dust-mite-proof covers on pillows, comforters, mattresses, and box springs.

 Wash your blankets, sheets, and pillowcases every week in water that is at least 130 F. Dry everything in a hot dryer.

 Carpet is a popular place for dust mites.
 Consider replacing it in your bedroom with hardwood floors or linoleum and washable area rugs.

 If you must have carpet in your bedroom:

-Choose the low-nap kind, which holds more allergens.
+Choose the low-nap or low-pile kind, which holds fewer allergens.

 Clean it using a vacuum with a HEPA filter and a double bag every week.
 Wear a dust mask while you vacuum so you don’t inhale dust that floats up into the air.

 Say goodbye to dust catchers like blinds and heavy, dry-clean-only drapes.
 Try washable curtains and roller shades, instead.